LuciaLeitao/LuciaLeitao/README.md

 ![Hi there!
 I am Lúcia!](header.png)

 # About Me

-Passionate developer exploring the intersection of code and creativity.
+🚀 Web Developer exploring the intersection of code and creativity.

+Hello!
+I'm Lúcia Leitão, a dedicated Web Developer currently interested in a professional project experience that progresses my career and also fosters an environment that promotes continuous learning.

+What Sets Me Apart:

+🎨 Design Fusion: I bring creativity and precision to projects, blending my background in Graphic and Digital Design.
+🎓 Continuous Learning: Keeping up with the latest web development methodologies, like Agile, is my thing.

 <br>
 <br>